chtunsw/2hats_react_web_dev/README.md

 ## Introduction

-Sigle page app made up with 5 components: Header, AutoList, UserPanel, DietTable, AddButton.
+Sigle page Nutritionix Diet App made up with 5 components: Header, AutoList, UserPanel, DietTable, AddButton.
 Commonly used states, including dateIndex and dietList, are created and maintained in redux store.

 ## How to start